-Gradient Wind Engineering Inc. (GWE) was retained by EBC Inc. to undertake a computer-based pedestrian level wind (PLW) study for a residential development to be located at 1950 Scott Street in Ottawa, Ontario.
-Our mandate within this study, as outlined in GWE proposal #17-324P, dated December 20, 2017, is to investigate pedestrian wind comfort within and surrounding the development site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by Réseau-Sélection Développement Hors Québec inc. to undertake a pedestrian level wind study for the proposed Réseau Sélection Orléans development in Orléans, Ontario.
+Our mandate within this study, as outlined in GWE proposal #18-261P, dated October 3, 2018, is to investigate pedestrian wind comfort within and surrounding the development site, and to identify any areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where necessary.

-Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by NEUF architect(e)s, in March 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+Our work is based on industry standard computer simulations using the Computational Fluid Dynamics (CFD) technique and data analysis procedures, architectural drawings provided by PMA Architectes in October 2018 and updated in November 2018, surrounding street layouts and existing and approved future building massing information, as well as recent site imagery.